Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 In this phase I define the custom functions to create, train and test the model.

-**4. Creating the Model using 'TensorFlow'**
+**4. Creating the Model using `TensorFlow`**

 In this function there are actually two models.
 The first is the shallower initial architecture and is commented because it's results were not acceptable.
-So, I created a second more deep architecture that added more 'Dense' layers, with the addition of 'BatchDrop' to avoid overrelying in particular units, and 'BatchNormalization' for more efficient training and reducing risks of overfitting to the training data.
+So, I created a second more deep architecture that added more `Dense` layers, with the addition of `BatchDrop` to avoid overrelying in particular units, and `BatchNormalization` for more efficient training and reducing risks of overfitting to the training data.

-Another note concerning the architecture: I chose to use mainly 'relu' activations for a number of reasons:
+Another note concerning the architecture: I chose to use mainly `relu` activations for a number of reasons:

-* First, because its non-linearity and simplicity reduces computational efficiency, in contrast of using tanh for example; it also helps mitigate vanishing gradients, as it doesn't "caps" positive values; furthermore, since negative values are output as zero in 'relu', it produces sparse activations which reduce layer interdependency and improves the learning efficiency of learned features.
-Not only that, when combined with 'BatchNormalization', on the one hand, it mitigates "dead RelUs", that is neurons always outputing 0, as outputs are normalized close to 0; and on the other hand, it allows for more aggressive learning rates, thus speeding up convergence.
-Finnaly, I chose 'Dense' layers, because they allow each neuron to connect to every neuron in the previous layer, making them very effective for learning complex representations, such as malicious urls.
+* First, because its non-linearity and simplicity reduces computational efficiency, in contrast of using tanh for example; it also helps mitigate vanishing gradients, as it doesn't "caps" positive values; furthermore, since negative values are output as zero in `relu`, it produces sparse activations which reduce layer interdependency and improves the learning efficiency of learned features.
+Not only that, when combined with `BatchNormalization`, on the one hand, it mitigates "dead RelUs", that is neurons always outputing 0, as outputs are normalized close to 0; and on the other hand, it allows for more aggressive learning rates, thus speeding up convergence.
+Finnaly, I chose `Dense` layers, because they allow each neuron to connect to every neuron in the previous layer, making them very effective for learning complex representations, such as `malicious urls`.

 ```python
 def create_model(input_shape): #Call: model=create_model(X_train_preprocessed.shape[1:])